A topology-changing variational framework for the Einstein-Hilbert functional: Connected topological variations

 Note that this depends on all introduced features, including not only the new metric $\tilde{g}$, but also the auxiliary metric $\hat{g}$ (which determines the shrinking balls), the bump function $f$ (which affects the transition between the central and outer region of the variation), as well as the choice of transition regions $\tilde{W}$ and $\tilde{U}$ and the diffeomorphism $\psi$.

 \paragraph{\textbf{Topology on $\D_\EH$.}} The topology of $\D_\EH$ can be adjusted in the spirit of disconnected topological variations, by extending the disjoint union topology in a way that forces deformation maps to be continuous.
 To give a rough outline of this, we remark that the main difference now is that the topology should be allowed to vary ``infinitesimally'' inside $\Omega$ as in \eqref{general connected infinitesimal variation} around a finite number of points.
-The metric can also be varied as per usual without problems away from those points.
+The metric can also be varied as per usual; note however that now extra care is warranted as this interferes with the gluing.
 This contains as a special case the variation of metric alone without the addition of new topology.
-Note that disconnected topological variations could also be included in this in a unified scheme, but since they have already been covered in depth, we will refrain from needlessly carrying around terms related to them.
+Note that disconnected topological variations could also be included in this in a unified scheme, but since they have already been covered in depth in the previous section, we will refrain from needlessly carrying around terms related to them.

 To make things precise, let us introduce some notions. \begin{definition} Let $(M,g;\Omega)\in \D_\EH$ be a variational configuration, and let $\hat{g}$ be an auxiliary smooth Riemannian metric on $M$.
 A \textit{$k$-template $\Theta$ subordinate to $\hat{g}$} is a finite set consisting of the following surgery data: \begin{itemize} \item a finite set $\{p_i\}_{i=1}^k\subset \Omega$ of $k$ points, \item a finite set $\{ (\tilde{B}_i,\tilde{g}_i) \}_{i=1}^k$ of $k$ manifolds $\tilde{B}_i$ with boundaries $\partial \tilde{B}_i$ diffeomorphic to $\partial \B$, and metrics $\tilde{g}_i \in D_\EH(\tilde{B}_i)$, \item a finite set $\{ (\tilde{U}_i, \tilde{W}_i, \psi_i) \}_{i=1}^k$ of $k$ nested collar pairs $\tilde{U}_i$ and $\tilde{W}_i$ with $\partial \tilde{B}_i \subset \tilde{U}_i \subset \tilde{W}_i$ and diffeomorphisms